Nokhal/SkyrimInstallGuide/README.md

 # SkyrimInstallGuide

 This is intended to be semi retard proof.
 Basic profficency with a computer is expected (Opening archives, knowing what a root folder is, etc...)

+## Table of Contents :

+1: Buying and installing the game
+2: Setting up the modding framework
+3: Installing the Script Injector

 ## 1: Buying and installing the game